 Far Right/Second Row: Ugomma Eze, CHA Coordinator and UCSF Medical Student

-Community Health Ambassadors Internship Program was started in 2014 with grant from the National Medical Fellowships (NMF).
+Community Health Ambassadors Internship Program was started in 2014 by two medical students, who received scholarships from National Medical Fellowships, as part of the California Community Service-Learning Program.
 Now in its 4th year in 2017, the program aimed to empower African American youth by training them to serve as ambassadors of health and wellness within their family and broader community.
 All of the students in the program are pursuing their goal to become a physician or pharmacists.